yomboprime/Rodon2018/doc/3_CPUBoard.md

 # CPUBoard

-CPUBoard is the one used as the main robot CPU.
+CPUBoard is the board used as the main robot CPU.
 As with other components of the robot, you can use any Raspberry-like board you've got around, the code is compatible.
-Just keep in mind:
+The robot server software that runs in CPUBoard is called Neocortex and is written in js.
+It runs in Node.js, which is a multi-platform runtime for the js language.
+When using your CPUBoard just keep in mind:

 - Check the voltage between the CPUBoard and the MicrocontrollerBoard.
 If both are 3.3V, everything is fine, but if one of them is 5V, you'll have to convert the voltages for the communication lines from 5V to 3V.
 This is done in the [custom MicrocontrollerBoard](2_MicrocontrollerBoard.md)